Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 **(WIP)**
 To be populated with more details on how to get this operationalized via ECS/Fargate.

-## Local Usage for Testing
+## Local Usage

 1. Clone this repository to your machine.
 2. Ensure your environment variables are populated:
     * `PERSONAL_ACCESS_TOKEN` - Your github personal access token with repository permissions.
         * Go to Settings > Developer Settings > Personal Access Token, and click on **Generate new token**
         ![Where to Generate a New Token](./GitHubPAT.png)